sizovs/sizovs.github.io/_posts/2020-04-17-surviving-covid.md

 </figure>
 <br>

-I don't know what's your current situation, but if you own stocks, cryptocurrency, or any other asset that has dropped in value: don't sell low during the market crash.
+I don't know what's your current situation, but if you own stocks, cryptocurrency, or any other asset that has dropped in value, remember: don't sell low during the market crash.
 Grab a beer and wait until market recovers.
 Stay away from red charts.

 It's common sense, but not a common practice.
 Humans are loss averse.
 When we see our assets falling in value, a demon on our shoulder nudges us to sell.
 Instead, if you have available cash, it's an excellent time to learn investments and start buying.